On this page: Information on Guided Reading, our Library, and our Kindle Reading Club

 ‘School planners’ are provided to monitor children’s daily reading at home and there is an expectation that parents will support this.
 Our levelled reading programme provides emerging readers with the right level of support and challenge; texts include a wide range of authors and text types within series such as Collins Big Cat, Project X and Treetops alongside carefully selected “real” books.

-Recommended reading lists for both Upper and Lower KS2 are available:
+Recommended reading lists for both Upper and Lower KS2 are available as below:

-- Riveting Reads for children in Lower Key Stage Two
+Riveting Reads for children in Lower Key Stage Two (each image depicts a different set of reading resources)

-- Riveting Reads for children in Upper Key Stage Two
+Riveting Reads for children in Upper Key Stage Two (each image depicts a different set of reading resources)

 An intervention phonics programme (Read, Write, Inc.) is taught daily in Years 3 and 4 to support children who need extra help.
 The programme focuses on teaching children, within a small group, how to blend and segment phonemes for reading and spelling; to read with expression; and to discuss their understanding of what they have read.